Maryland Layoffs — February 2015

 |---|---|---|---|---|

-The most significant filing came from DynCorp International, LLC at its Maryland facility, reporting 121 affected workers.
-DynCorp International LLC followed with 121 workers.
+The biggest impact was at DynCorp International at its Columbia facility, reporting 121 affected workers.
+RadioShack followed with 87 workers.

-The numbers illustrate a mixed picture for Maryland's labor market, with activity diverging between monthly and annual comparisons.
+This data points to a mixed picture for Maryland's labor market, with activity diverging between monthly and annual comparisons.
+The Professional Services sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Maryland.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Maryland WARN notices, browse layoffs by state, or download the full dataset.